LINOSNCHENA/JAVA-Microservices-in-Springboot-and-Angular/README.md

-# SIMPLE MICROSERVICE: BACKEND & FRONTEND APIs
+# SIMPLE MICROSERVICE: BACKEND & FRONTEND

 Apps createa a full-stack simple application by combining two of the current popular frameworks-Angular and Spring-Boot.
 It hass three different databases alternatives.
 CRUD operations are implemented and exploited using the databases with a uniform interface as JSON data.
-Pending data verification mechanism
+Pending data verification and Testing mechanism

 ### Technology stack used